![]() Plaque at Thurso station |

 Alternative ferry route: Aberdeen-Kirkwall

 Northlink Ferries also sail from Aberdeen to Kirkwall (New Hatston Pier, 2 miles from the centre) 3 or 4 times a week, a 6h early evening crossing, cabins and premium Magnus lounge available.
 Southbound, the ferry sails overnight.
 Check sailing dates & times at www.northlinkferries.co.uk.
-Using this route, a same-day journey is possible from Edinburgh or Glasgow to Orkney.
+Using this route, a same-day journey is easily possible from Edinburgh or Glasgow to Orkney.